 A sweeping new study sheds light on butterflies' origins

 Where do butterflies come from?
-Well, obviously caterpillars, but what about way, way before that?
-Where did butterflies first emerge?
-A sweeping new study now gives us an answer.
+A sweeping new study gives us an answer.
 Here's science reporter Ari Daniel.

 ARI DANIEL, BYLINE: Akito Kawahara remembers the moment his butterfly collection began.
 He was 8 years old, standing beside his dad in a neighborhood in Tokyo.